- Kerry Sutton

 Snowdon - the final peak on your epic challenge

-After your final descent, there will be time for drinks, food and celebrations with a hearty lunch at Llanberis.
+After your final descent, there will be time for drinks, food, a cooling swim and celebrations with a hearty lunch at Llanberis.
 Once you've settled into your post-adventure carb-coma, sit back, relax and enjoy a snooze as we head back to Bath!
 We'll arrive home late Sunday afternoon.

 The 3 Peaks Challenge - what's included: